Alumni at Work

 Where has your career taken you since graduation?

-Since graduation, my career has taken me all over the world- including Korea and Portugal where I lived for some time.
-I served as a Rear Admiral of the U S Navy, but now I am retired and maintaining a very high profile in the Community and State.
-While on active duty I had 4 sea commands and 4 shore commands.
-As a Flag Officer, I worked as an operational commander of the Korean Navy and Marine Corps, Senior Member of the Military Armistice Commission (dealt with the North Koreans), and Commander of the Atlantic Fleet Amphibious Force (32 ships).
-I also served as Deputy Comdr.
-Commander and Vice Commander of Military Sea Lift Command (163 ships and 10,000 people), with a NATO tour.
+Since graduation my career has taken me all over the world including Korea and Portugal where I lived for some time.
+I served as a Rear Admiral of the U.S. Navy, but now I am retired and maintaining a very high profile in the community and state.
+While on active duty I had four sea commands and four shore commands.
+As a flag officer, I worked as an operational commander of the Korean Navy and Marine Corps, senior member of the Military Armistice Commission, and Commander of the Atlantic Fleet Amphibious Force (32 ships).
+I also served as Deputy Commander and Vice Commander of Military Sea Lift Command (163 ships and 10,000 people), with a NATO tour.

 What is your current title and what are your responsibilities?

-I am retired from the US Navy after serving 41 years and becoming a Rear Admiral.
-I’m a leader in various community and veteran projects, but at 89 I am starting to slow down.
+I am retired from the U.S. Navy after serving 41 years and becoming a Rear Admiral.
+I’m a leader in various community and veteran projects.

 What piece of advice would you give to a student going into your field?

-Always practice loyalty up and down; never accept anything but the best; lead by example in both civilian and military life; you can do anything that you set your sights on.
+Always practice loyalty up and down; never accept anything but the best; lead by example in both civilian and military life; and remember that you can do anything that you set your sights on.

 How did the MMA experience prepare you for both your prior positions and your current career focus?